AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/email-test-a-b-test/use-from-address-a-b-testing.md

 # Use "From Address" A/B Testing {#use-from-address-a-b-testing}

 You can easily A/B test your emails.
-One interesting test is the&nbsp;**From Address**&nbsp;test.
+One interesting test is the **From Address** test.
 Here's how to set it up.

 >[!NOTE]
 >